l1xnan/obsidian-better-export-pdf/README.md

 Select the folder in the sidebar, right-click the menu `Export each file to PDF`, you can batch export each file of the entire folder to PDF file.

+#### Copy non-markdown files

+When exporting folders, you can also copy non-markdown files (images, PDFs, attachments, etc.) alongside the exported PDFs.
+Enable the "Copy non-markdown files" option in the export dialog to copy all files to the output directory.

+- **Enabled**: Non-markdown files are copied to the output directory alongside the exported PDFs
+- **Disabled**: Only PDF exports are created (default behavior)

+This feature is particularly useful when your markdown files reference images or other assets that you want to keep together with the exported PDFs.

 ### Export as One Page

 In the export dialog, select `Custom` for **Page Size** and set **Margin** to `None`.
 Set the page size according to the document's requirements.